hammerheim-game/hammerheim-rules/3-warbands/clan-pestilens.md

 The Plague Priest is one of the most disgusting disciples of the corrupted Clan Pestilens brotherhood.
-As leader of a small band of devoted to the Clan, the contagion and the wide spreading of diseases are his main goals in the streets of Hammerheim.
+As leader of a small band of devoted to the Clan, the contagion and the wide spreading of diseases are his main goals in the streets of Mordheim.
 | Profile | M | WS | BS | S | T | W | I | A | Ld |
 | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: | :-: |
 5 4 4 4 4 1 5 1 7